 For all Pavilion rules, head here.

-What kind of tickets can I bring to the show?
+What kind of tickets are valid?

 - Mobile entry with QR code (Not to be confused with having a print-at-home PDF on your phone.
 PDF's are not accepted.)